ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - We used similar calibration method for magnetometer.

 ## Notes:

-- ***ICM-20948** *is a successor to MPU-6050/MPU-9250.
-Sparkfun has a library that leverages the same DMP algorithm.
-The problem is product availability.*
-- *Stick to quaternions in your code for calculations, convert to euler angles at the very end to avoid gimbal lock.*
 - *Check your calibration whenever the sensor is drifting, it happens when values change without movement.
 However, remember that 6-dof Z-axis will never be correct comparing to 9-dof.
 Without proper calibration it just won't work.*
+- *Stick to quaternions in your code for calculations, convert to euler angles at the very end to avoid gimbal lock.*
-- *Raw values can be useful to detect if object is shaking, moving or tilting toward one of its side.* **Sometimes you don't have to compute the euler angles.**
-- *Remember that raw values aren't in SI units (conversion is necessary for AHRS libraries).
+- *Raw values can be useful to detect if object is shaking, moving or tilting toward one of its side.* **Sometimes you don't have to compute the euler angles.** *Raw values aren't in SI units (conversion is necessary for AHRS libraries).
 Furthermore, some libraries calculate angles in radians.
 Therfore, for example in BNO055 code we multiply by 57.2957795 to get degrees.*
 - *On a flat ground accelerometer will always show gravity acceleration on Z-axis (it shouldn't be 0.*
 - *We still didn't figure out how automatic magnetometer calibration routine should be done.*
+- *AHRS libraries are too slow*

 ## Some additional features tested:
 - Double Tap gesture